danielgmyers/flux-swf-client/README.md

 Flux uses the AWS SDK for Java v2.

-Flux uses a custom `MetricRecorder` interface to emit workflow metrics; if you do not want Flux to emit metrics, you may provide Flux with a `software.amazon.aws.clients.swf.flux.metrics.NoopMetricRecorderFactory` object.
-If you want a different metrics implementation, you will need to provide an alternate implementation of the `software.amazon.aws.clients.swf.flux.metrics.MetricRecorder` interface.
+Flux uses a custom `MetricRecorder` interface to emit workflow metrics; if you do not want Flux to emit metrics, you may provide Flux with a `com.danielgmyers.flux.clients.swf.metrics.NoopMetricRecorderFactory` object.
+If you want a different metrics implementation, you will need to provide an alternate implementation of the `com.danielgmyers.flux.clients.swf.metrics.MetricRecorder` interface.

 Writing a basic workflow
 ------------------------